-- include Defines file patterns that will be matched using the glob Rust crate.
+include (list of string) Defines file patterns that will be matched using the glob Rust crate.
 If patterns begin with / or look like a filesystem absolute path, they are absolute.
-Otherwise they are evaluated relative to the directory of the current config file. - exclude File patterns used to exclude files from the result.
-All patterns in include are evaluated before exclude. - strip\prefix Prefix to strip from the beginning of matched files. strip\prefix is stripped after include and exclude are processed.
+Otherwise they are evaluated relative to the directory of the current config file.

+exclude (list of string or None) File patterns used to exclude files from the result.
+All patterns in include are evaluated before exclude.

+strip_prefix (string or None) Prefix to strip from the beginning of matched files. strip_prefix is stripped after include and exclude are processed.